madrilene/eleventy-excellent/src/posts/daily/throwback-thursday-for-2024-12-26.md

 ---
 title: "🔙 Throwback Thursday for 2024-12-26"
+permalink: "/archive/throwback-thursday-for-2024-12-26/"
-description: "Reflecting on my journey from Nortel in the '90s to the hybrid cloud with SAP’s evolution."
+description: "Reflecting on my journey from Nortel in the &#39;90s to the hybrid cloud with SAP’s evolution."
 date: 2024-12-27 02:47:08.794235+00:00
 ---